artefactual/archivematica/CONTRIBUTING.md

 staff record upcoming enhancements when they have been sponsored for inclusion either by Artefactual Systems or by a client.

-Please feel free also to use the [Issues repo wiki] as a space for gathering and collaborating on ideas.
-If you are not already a member of the Archivematica repo (required for editing the wiki), file an issue there with the title "Request membership."
+Please feel free also to use the [Archivematica Issues repo] as a space for gathering and collaborating on ideas.

 ## Submitting code changes